 Sébastien was in charge of all the game design, balancing, AI, physics and core development process for Dead Cells (the game is actually even based on its open-source "GameBase").
 So it's no surprise that many quality-of-life features from Dead Cells found their way into Nuclear Blaze.
 Some of them are explained in this ArsTechnica video or this GDC talk, for example.

-Sébastien is also passionate about sharing game-dev knowledge and maintains many open-source projects such as the LDtk level editor (which is the backbone of Nuclear Blaze), the GameBase engine, and various useful libraries.
+Sébastien is also passionate about sharing game-dev knowledge and maintains many open-source projects such as the LDtk level editor (which is the backbone of Nuclear Blaze and other unannounced projects), the GameBase engine, and various widely used libraries.